EasyApache 4 Containers

 potentially insufficient UIDs or GIDs available in user namespace

-To resolve this error, add the following lines to your /etc/containers/storage.conf file:
+To resolve this error, add the following lines to your /etc/containers/storage.conf file as the root user:

 1